2022 Memphis shootings: Perpetrator and legal proceedings

-Ezekiel Kelly, a 19-year-old male (born October 14, 2002), was previously convicted of a felony stemming from a shooting in 2020 where two people were shot and wounded.
+Ezekiel Kelly (born October 14, 2002), the shooter, was previously convicted of a felony stemming from a shooting in 2020 where two people were shot and wounded.
+His attorneys detailed that he had a history of homelessness, mental illness, and drug abuse.

 Shortly before he was arrested, Kelly suffered injuries after allegedly crashing a stolen vehicle in Whitehaven.
-He has been charged with first degree murder.
+He was charged with first degree murder.
 Additional charges were also filed including two additional counts of first-degree murder, along with terrorism and carjacking.

-On March 27, 2023, prosecutors said they would pursue the death penalty if Kelly is convicted.
+On March 27, 2023, prosecutors said they would pursue the death penalty if Kelly was convicted.

 On August 13, 2025, Kelly pleaded guilty in the shootings and was sentenced to three life sentences without parole plus 221 years in prison.
+Kelly is currently incarcerated in the Riverbend Maximum Security Institution.